 If you're foreigner and plan to expand your digital business to Malaysia, there are certain rules that you should follow.
 First and foremost, you should appoint at least one resident / local director or use a professional service to nominate a passive resident director - even though he or she isn't directly involved in daily business activities.
 In terms of finances, you should prepare a business plan when applying for a corporate bank account in a Malaysian bank.

 Malaysia is a home to several such companies, thanks to support from government agencies, venture capitalists, and accelerators.
 Thus, Malaysia is now one of the best places to start your digital business with less business risks and larger opportunity.
 While the market is not yet saturated, make sure you leave your mark in the local business scene before its too late!

-If you need any help looking for office space in Kuala Lumpur, don't hesitate to contact our Space Expert Nef, at email@example.com.
+If you need any help looking for office space in Kuala Lumpur, don't hesitate to contact our Space Expert Lois, at firstname.lastname@example.org.